keatext/scala-utils/README.md

   } yield x + y
 ```

-Whereas without a `for..yield` notation for `FutureTry`, the user is naturally pushed towards a shorter syntax in which a single `FutureTry` wrapper is used:
+Whereas without a `for..yield` notation for `FutureTry`, the user is naturally pushed towards a shorter syntax in which a single `FutureTry` wrapper is sufficient:

 ```scala
 val futureTry: FutureTry[Int] =